 Are you there yet?
 Are you at the point where one more squat or lunge during a butt workout might just have you pulling your hair out?
-Or perhaps you’ve even toyed with the notion that the next size up in jeans can’t be that bad?
+We’ve got a no squat butt workout that will get your booty in shape – no lunges required.

 Do Squats and Lunges Really Work?